mindhelpbyus/doctor-appointment-app/README.md

-# Welcome to your Dyad app
+# Welcome to your Medixy app

+Medixy is a product of Bedrock Health Solution, designed to connect patients with healthcare providers seamlessly.

 ## Demo Accounts